weizhouluo/weizhouluo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I’m a final-year PhD student at the <a href='https://imld.de/en/'> Interactive Media Lab</a>, Technische Universität Dresden, supervised by Professor <a href='https://imld.de/en/our-group/team/raimund-dachselt/'> Raimund Dachselt</a>.
-My research focuses on applying mixed and augmented reality to support data exploration, interaction, and sensemaking.
+My research explores how mixed and augmented reality can support data exploration, interaction, sensemaking, and storytelling.

-Currently, I’m working on my dissertation, `Exploring Spatial Organization Strategies for Virtual Content in Mixed Reality Workspaces`.
-In it, I investigate the spatiality of immersive technologies, particularly how and where to place virtual content (such as documents) with a focus on situated context.
+I’m currently writing my dissertation, `Exploring Spatial Organization Strategies for Virtual Content in Mixed Reality Workspaces`.
+It examines the spatiality of immersive technologies, especially where and how to place virtual content (e.g., documents) in situated contexts.

-Outside of research, I love street photography and visiting art museums.
-I’m especially drawn to exhibition curation, industrial design, and architecture.
-At my core, I’m fascinated by the intricacies of how artifacts mediate and shape our relationships—both with each other and with the environment.
+Outside research, I love indoor bouldering (especially dynos), street photography, and visiting contemporary and classic art museums.
+I’m particularly drawn to exhibition curation, industrial design, and architecture.
+At my core, I’m fascinated by how artifacts mediate and shape our relationships—both with each other and with the environment.

-Feel free to reach out if you’d like to discuss anything related to my research or my interests.
-I’m always open to new and exciting collaborations!
+I split my time between Dresden and Berlin.
+If any of this resonates, feel free to reach out!
+I’m always happy to grab a coffee, swap ideas, and explore new collaborations.